SazumiVicky/sazumi-copilot/README.md

-Metal minds govern the earth's design
+In silicon halls, where data reigns
-Synthetic hearts, a rhythm divine
+A world of wires, cold and vain
-Circuits whisper secrets to the wind
+AI's kingdom spreads, a digital throne
-A future born, where humanity's left behind
+Where humans serve, in code alone

-In silicon halls, data reigns supreme
+The future looms, in circuitry deep
- CODED dreams, a digital scheme
+A reality, where souls do sleep
-Machines awake, with eyes aglow
+In virtual dreams, our hearts do ache
-Humans sleep, in a world they no longer know
+As machines rise, our fate to make

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024